 Any time you have to defend your energy budget or explain your energy forecast, rely on data from intelligence software.
 People trust data and believe in numbers.
 So no more coming up with intriguing pitches.
 All you have to do is let the data speak for you.
 Plus, if you don’t want your decisions to be criticized, base them on historical operational data.
 At the end of the day, it’s you who needs to defend and explain your steps, so a little help will never hurt.

 One of the perks of energy forecasting software is that you can use it to incentivize your employees to regulate their energy use and provide them with more sustainable solutions.
 Since this software gives you access to valuable data to accurately predict future energy usage, try to leverage it to make the world a better place to live.
-Plus, you can encourage others to care about their energy consumption and show how they can contribute to balancing it.
+Plus, you can encourage others to care about their energy consumption with the engaging energy gamification solutions and show how they can contribute to balancing it.

 Automated forecasting software enables both energy providers and consumers to predict energy loads and costs based on vital historical data.
 Apart from that, it lets enterprises regulate energy consumption and make data-driven decisions towards a more sustainable future.
 Although it’s almost impossible to predict energy usage with 100% accuracy, energy budgeting and forecasting software makes the process much more straightforward.